caotic123/PomPom-Language/README.md

 # POMPOM LANGUAGE

-In short : Pompom is a cute implementation of a dependently typed language.
+In short: Pompom is an attractive implementation of a dependently typed language, the main reason is the Pompom language is so simple that you can easily implement it yourself just by looking in the source code.

-Pompom provides an easy unification algorithm, optional constructors, and a strong normalization system, which makes proving with PomPom very easy, for example proving that inserting a element in any position in a list always returns a non-empty list can be encoded like :
+Pompom provides an easy unification algorithm, optional constructors, and a strong normalization system (sufficiently fast), which makes proving with PomPom very easy, for example proving that inserting a element in any position in a list always returns a non-empty list can be encoded like :

 *if you want to see more about this kind of stuff, follow me on https://twitter.com/TiagoCa82822459*
 ```js